 We seek monetary relief for plaintiffs who purchased these products, and we are also asking for Babyganics to stop marketing these items in a deceptive manner.

-If you have purchased any of the products above over the past four years, you may be eligible to join the Babyganics lawsuit.
-Find and retain any receipts related to these purchases, and make note of any adverse reactions—such as burning, pain, itching, or rashes—that your child may have suffered while or after using Babyganics products.
+We have asked plaintiffs to find and retain any receipts related to these purchases, and to make note of any adverse reactions—such as burning, pain, itching, or rashes—that their child may have suffered while or after using Babyganics products.

-There is some precedent for allegations that Babyganics products are not as harmless as advertised (as also seen below with the Hunter Jones case).
+There is some precedent for allegations that Babyganics products are not as harmless as advertised.

 In May 2017, an Oregon woman named Jade Christensen said Babyganics Face, Hand and Baby Wipes were to blame for a bumpy rash that broke out on Ms. Christensen’s five-week-old son Leif’s face.
 She said she noticed black spots on the wipes, suggesting they had some sort of mold growing on them, and found several similar complaints about the product online.